 Working Papers:

-Public and Private Transit: Evidence from Lagos [R&R, American Economic Review]
+Public and Private Transit: Evidence from Lagos (with Dan Björkegren, Alice Duhaut and Nick Tsivanidis)

 Funded by: IGC, STEG, J-PAL King Climate Action Initiative, World Bank

-Scaling Heights: Affordability Implications of Zoning Deregulation in India (new version coming soon!)
+Affordability Implications of Zoning Deregulation in India (with Sahil Gandhi)

 Book Chapters:

-with Matthew Turner and Gilles Duranton, in Glaeser, E. and Poterba, J. (eds.), Economic Analysis and Infrastructure Investment, 2021.
-NBER and University of Chicago Press.
+In E. Glaeser and J. Poterba (Eds.), Economic Analysis and Infrastructure Investment, 2021.
+University of Chicago Press.

 Coverage: Marginal Revolution, Washington Post, Wall Street Journal, Cato Institute, Forbes, Brookings